 - Facilitative Leadership: High performance teams have highly competent leaders who facilitate decision-making.

 - Shared Decision-Making: High performance teams make decisions as a team in relation to the team’s direction, performance and processes.

 - Shared Accountability: High performance teams have clear lines of accountability and reporting; team members hold one another accountable.

 It’s the leader’s responsibility to foster self-leadership by engaging the team and involving them in decision making.

-- Continuous Improvement: High-performance teams understand that the status quo is only one step from failure, and continuously strive to improve.
+- Continuous Improvement: High performance teams understand that status quo is only one step from failure, and continuously strive to improve.

-- Continuous Development: High-performance teams are continuously looking to develop the attributes needed for now and in the future.
+- Continuous Development: High performance are continuously looking to develop the attributes needed for now and in the future.

 It’s the leader’s responsibility to foster an environment whereby the team and team members continue to grow.